Baking

 Baking has traditionally been performed at home for day-to-day meals and in bakeries and restaurants for local consumption.
 When production was industrialized, baking was automated by machines in large factories.
 The art of baking remains a fundamental skill and is important for nutrition, as baked goods, especially bread, are a common and important food, both from an economic and cultural point of view.
 A person who prepares baked goods as a profession is called a baker.
-On a related note, a pastry chef is someone who is trained in the art of making pastries,cakes, desserts, bread, and other baked goods.